 - Update your Chrome browser to the latest version to ensure you have the patch.

-- Review your installed extensions and remove any that look suspicious or that you don’t use.
+- Review your installed extensions and remove any that look suspicious or that you donโt use.
+Be particularly cautious about extensions that request excessive permissions.

-Experts are now watching for any signs of exploitation attempts using this vulnerability.
+Experts are now watching for any signs of exploitation attempts using this vulnerability and the newly discovered extensions.
 Keeping your software up to date is your best defense against these threats.